 Cauliflower Rice with Basil, Parmesan, and Pine Nuts

-Cauliflower Rice with Basil, Parmesan, and Pine Nuts is a perfect low-carb side dish when fresh basil plants start showing up in the stores.
+Cauliflower Rice with Basil, Parmesan, and Pine Nuts is a perfect low-carb side dish to make whenever you have fresh basil.

 My love for fresh basil is pretty obvious on this blog, and every summer I look forward to using it in recipes like Basil Pesto with Lemon, Chicken Salad with Basil, and of course the Basil Vinaigrette that I drizzle over tomatoes or use on salads all summer long.
 Recently I bought my first basil plants of the year, and this amazing Cauliflower Rice with Basil, Parmesan, and Pine Nuts was on the menu again!
 This is a recipe I’ve enjoyed so many times, so today I am reminding you about it for Friday Favorites.